django-recaptcha/django-recaptcha/README.rst

 NOTE:
 -----

-As of March 2018 the reCAPTCHA v1 Google endpoints no longer exist.
+As of March 2018 the reCAPTCHA v1 was shutdown by Google (<https://developers.google.com/recaptcha/docs/versions>).
-Currently django-recaptcha still makes use of those endpoints when either ``CAPTCHA_AJAX = True`` or ``NOCAPTCHA = False``.
-To make use of the default reCAPTCHA v2 checkbox, please ensure ``NOCAPTCHA = True`` and ``CAPTCHA_AJAX`` is not present in your project settings.
+Currently django-recaptcha still makes use of the reCAPTCHA v1 endpoints when using either ``CAPTCHA_AJAX = True`` or ``NOCAPTCHA = False`` settings.

+To make use of the default reCAPTCHA v2 - Checkbox, please ensure the ``NOCAPTCHA = True`` option was added and ``CAPTCHA_AJAX`` option is not present in your project settings.

-Moving forward, this project will be removing the lingering reCAPTCHA v1 and the need to add ``NOCAPTCHA = True`` for reCAPTCHA v2 support.
+Moving forward, this project will remove reCAPTCHA v1 support and the need to add ``NOCAPTCHA = True``, reCAPTCHA v2 - Checkbox will become the default.

 Requirements
 ------------